zhiyangx27-byte/Dementia_biomarkers_code/README.md

 # Code for: Multi-Modal Profiling of Alzheimer’s Disease: From Dual Molecular Signatures to Neuropathology-Predominant Cognitive Prediction

-This repository contains the complete R and Python code used to perform the analyses and generate the figures for the manuscript "Integrative Multi-Modal Analysis Prioritizes Quantitative Neuropathology for Predicting Cognitive Status in Alzheimer's Disease".
+This repository contains the complete R and Python code used to perform the analyses and generate the figures for the manuscript "Multi-Modal Profiling of Alzheimer’s Disease From Dual Molecular Signatures to Neuropathology-Predominant Cognitive Prediction".

 ## Overview